pydantic/pydantic/changes/1816-mathbeal.md

-Compare validx library against pydantic in benchmarks area.
+Compare validx library with pydantic (and others similars libraries) in benchmarks folder.